joseph-montanez/raylib-php/README.md

 ## Benchmarks

 Using the Bunnymark textures 100,000 max, 144 frames per second.
 Any language / extension that hits 85 FPS is the limit of the GPU of the test machine.
+All run with "Apple" for **kind** (M1/M2) native architect.

-M1 Mac Mini - 16GB RAM
+M1 Mac Mini - 16GB RAM - macOS Ventura 13.4.1

 | Language                         | Extension                | FPS    | Memory | CPU  | GPU |
 |----------------------------------|--------------------------|--------|--------|------|-----|